-Subsequent to initial recognition, all financial liabilities are measured at amortized cost using the effective interest rate method.
+Subsequent to initial recognition, all financial liabilities, apart from derivative financial instruments, are measured at amortized cost using the effective interest rate method.
 Interest, gains and losses relating to a financial liability are recognized in profit or loss.
+Derivative financial instruments are measure at fair value through profit and loss.
 The Credit Union's financial liabilities include member deposits, other liabilities, membership shares, derivative financial instruments and securitized borrowing.